Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 As you can see, by default — if there is no star on the connection — the connection is singular.
 The classes above are interesting, because a Person can only have one book.

 If a person can have multiple books and a book can have multiple authors, we add a star to both ends of the connection:

+# Describing inheritance
+In a class diagram inheritance is described by an arrow with a Triangle head.
+The Triangle points to the class being inherited from.
+In the example below, the Engine inherits the class Part.
+In the example below, the class diagram describes the classes from the Product Warehouse exercise.
+The ProductWarehouseWithHistory class inherits the ProductWarehouse class, which, in turn, inherits the Warehouse class.
+ChangeHistory is a separate class connected to the ProductWarehouse.
+ProductWarehouseWithHistory knows about the ChangeHistory but the ChangeHistory does not know about the ProductWarehouseWithHistory.
+Inheritance of abstract classes is described almost the same way as regular classes.
+However we add the description <<abstract>>above the name of the class.
+The name of the class and its abstract methods are also written in cursive.